LSSTDESC/libradtranpy/README.md

 it checks:
 - the existence of the environnement variable `LIBRADTRANDIR` point to the libradtran installation top directory
 - the existence of the `bin` directory and the executable `uvspec`
-- the existence of the `data` directory which hold all the internal data that `libRadtran`requires for its execution.
+- the existence of the `share/libRadtran/data` directory which hold all the internal data that `libRadtran`requires for its execution.
 - the execution of a libradtran simulation works well returning some data.

 ## Standard Use of libradtranpy interface